 - Supports Hot Module Replacement – seeing all changes in real-time.

 - It comes with many ready-to-use components.

-While developing applications with React, we should be careful about the website structure, what pages are loading, time taken for loading, and how long it will take the search engine bots to crawl and analyze the pages.
-Single Page Applications offer seamless user experience, native-like feel, and improved performance, and it should not be disregarded just because of the SEO challenges.
+While developing applications with React, we should be careful about the website structure, what pages are loading, the loading time, and how long it will take the search engine bots to crawl and analyze the pages.
+Single Page Applications offer a seamless user experience, a native-like feel, and improved performance, and they should not be disregarded just because of the SEO challenges.